Wrongful Death

 Apply the Law

 North Carolina law requires a personal representative (executor or administrator) to bring any wrongful death case.
-If the claim involves medical care, the complaint must include a pre‑filing certification that a qualified medical professional reviewed the care and supports proceeding.
+If the claim involves medical care, the complaint must include a Rule 9(j) certification that a qualified medical expert reviewed the care and is willing to testify that the medical care did not comply with the applicable standard of care, or otherwise satisfy Rule 9(j).
 The main forum is the Superior Court.
 A two‑year deadline from the date of death applies to wrongful death claims, and medical malpractice has additional limitation and repose periods that can shorten or limit filing.

 Key Requirements